rvnminers-A-and-N/Meownodes/README.md

 numpy         | 1.16.1
 plotly        | 3.6.1

-## To start the Meownodes Web-updater
+## To start the AIPGnodes Web-updater
 Open a new console, activate the python 3.7 virtual environment and start the updater:
 ```
 cd [LOCATION]/web_updater
 ./start.sh
 ```

-# Meownodes website
+# AIPGnodes website
 - Website built using flask

 ## Dependencies